svetlin-ffw/yo-drupal-theme-generator2/README.md

 npm link
 ```

-Now whenever you run `yo koality-theme` it'll use your locally cloned koality-theme generator.
+Now whenever you run `yo drupal-theme` it'll use your locally cloned drupal-theme generator.
 Any updates done to the generator can be tested in real time.

 Break off a feature branch dive right in.
 After you've got something you'd like to add, push back to the repo and pull request against master.